open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/README.rst.txt

 Primarily, you need an Azure Containter Registry instance, an Azure IoT Hub, as well as an Azure IoT Device.
-Additionally, if you wish to use the sample ONNX UDF in OEI to download a ML/DL model from AzureML, then you must follow a few steps to get this configured as well.
+Additionally, if you wish to use the sample ONNX UDF in Open EII to download a ML/DL model from AzureML, then you must follow a few steps to get this configured as well.
 For these steps, see the `Setting up AzureML <#setting-up-azureml>`__ section below.